 "singlets+".
 But here it is 2d gate, which means we want to keep the area inside of the polygon

-## alias pop parent dims gating_method gating_args ## 1: lymph lymph singlets FSC-A,SSC-A flowClust K=2,target=c(1e5,5e4) ## collapseDataForGating groupBy preprocessing_method preprocessing_args ## 1: NA prior_flowClust NA
+## alias pop parent dims gating_method gating_args ## 1: lymph lymph singlets FSC-A,SSC-A flowClust K=2,target=c(1e5,5e4) ## collapseDataForGating groupBy preprocessing_method preprocessing_args ## 1: NA NA prior_flowClust NA

 aliasspecifies the name of population

 SSC-A) the second.
 This order doesn't affect the gating process but will determine how the gates are displayed.